skellykiernan/learn-rust/doc/notes.md

 cargo run # to build and run
 cargo build # just to build
 ```
+Notes:
-Note: the above will default to the debug versions adding `--release` will build and run the release optimized versions
+  - the above will default to the debug versions adding `--release` will build and run the release optimized versions
+  - add `--bin` option allows to select from multiple binaries

 ### distribute